 Director of Sustainability, Kimball Office

-In addition to his work at Kimball, Brewster has gained recognition as a speaker on sustainable manufacturing.
+In addition to his work at Kimball, including aiding the office furniture firm’s environmental initiatives, Brewster gained recognition as a speaker on sustainable manufacturing.

 Mike Carson (2009)